Jade-Isimbi/NavigationRail/README.md

 ## How It Works
 - The app uses a `Scaffold` with a `Row` layout.
 The left side contains the `NavigationRail`, and the right side displays the main content.
+- The main content area displays a counter and a button on the Home page, and a simple text on the Settings page.

+    ## These are the main attributes used in the app:

 - `selectedIndex` shows which destination (Currently selected index) is selected.
 - `onDestinationSelected` updates this index and triggers a UI update.
-- The `labelType` Determines how labels appear (none, selected, all). in this case the selected destination's label is shown.
+- The `labelType` Determines how labels appear (none, selected, all).
+In this case, the selected destination's label is shown.
 - The `destinations` property defines the icons and labels for destinations (Home and Settings).
-- The main content area displays a counter and a button on the Home page, and a simple text on the Settings page.

 ## How to Run